Chow rings of stacks of prestable curves I: The stack Mgn of prestable curves

 Since being proper and being a local complete intersection is local on the target and since the maps $F_m$ form a smooth cover of $\M_{g,n}$, these properties of $\xi_{\Gamma}$ follow from the corresponding properties of the maps $\xi_{\Gamma'}|_{\Mbar_{\Gamma'}}$. \end{proof}

-Later we will need some stronger statements about the locus of curves whose prestable graph is exactly a given graph $\Gamma$. \begin{definition} Let $\Gamma$ be a prestable graph in genus $g$ with $n$ markings.
-Then the full subcategory
+Later we will need some stronger statements about the locus of curves whose prestable graph is exactly a given graph $\Gamma$.
+This locus is a locally closed substack $\M^\Gamma$ of $\M_{g,n}$ whose geometric points are precisely the curves $(C,p_1, \ldots, p_n)$ with prestable graph isomorphic to $\Gamma$.
+However, since a family of prestable curves over an arbitrary base does not in general have a well-defined prestable graph, this definition is slightly tricky to write down in a functorial way.
+Thus we approach the definition from a different angle and then show that it defines the desired locus. \begin{definition} Let $\Gamma$ be a prestable graph in genus $g$ with $n$ markings and let $e$ be the number of edges of $\Gamma$.
+Then we define